elrorro420/elrorro420/README.md

 ## Hi there 👋
+My name is Rodrigo, I am a man passionate about technology.
+I have knowledge in C++, Java.
 <!--
 **elrorro420/elrorro420** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.